 Adrian started his career with a string of successful West End productions including Rosalind in As You Like It for Declan Donnellan & Cheek By Jowl, Six Degrees Of Separation, Sweeny Todd and Company, for which he received an Olivier Award for Best Actor and in Oct 2021 made his debut on Broadway in The Lehman Trilogy.

 He has played the title roles in Henry V and Othello at the National Theatre, for which he won the Evening Standard Theatre Award for Best Actor, Ira Aldridge in Red Velvet in London and New York, for which he won the Critics Circle Best Actor award, Cat on a Hot Tin Roof, opposite James Earl Jones and Hamlet in Peter Brook’s The Tragedy Of Hamlet in London, Paris, Japan and New York.

-In 2018 he appeared as Sky Masterson in Guys & Dolls at the Royal Albert Hall and earlier this year starred in the Pulitzer Prize winning Cost of Living at the Hampstead Theatre.
+In 2018 he appeared as Sky Masterson in Guys & Dolls at the Royal Albert Hall and starred in the Pulitzer Prize winning Cost of Living at the Hampstead Theatre.